trufflesuite/truffle/packages/truffle-artifactor/README.md

-// The Proof is in the Pudding
+# The Proof is in the Pudding

 Ether Pudding (or just “Pudding”) is an extension of [web3’s](https://github.com/ethereum/web3.js/tree/master) contract abstraction that makes life as a Dapp developer a whole lot easier.
-With Pudding, you can cleanly write distributed Ethereum applications and automated tests with less hassle and more reliability, ensuring that each will run against any (read: every) RPC client.
-When used with the Consensys [TestRPC](https://github.com/ConsenSys/testrpc), you can develop Dapps faster.
+With Pudding, you can cleanly write distributed Ethereum applications with less hassle and more reliability, as your app's changes to the blockchain are synchronized so you can easily manage control flow.

 Pudding is intended to be used both within Node and within a browser.
 Although it’s very little code, it packs a whole lot of punch.

 ### Reasons to Use Pudding (short list)
-* Transactions can be “synchronized” with the network, so your app/tests won’t receive callbacks until the transactions have been processed.
-This makes control flow easier to manage.
+* Transactions can be synchronized with the network, so your app/tests won’t receive thier callbacks until the transactions have been processed -- a big win.
 (See [this example](https://github.com/ConsenSys/ether-pudding/wiki/When-not-to-use-synchronized-transactions,-and-how-to-do-it) for when not to used network-synchronized transactions.)
 * Contract functions are “promisified” using bluebird.
 This makes sequential calls and transactions easier to write.
 * Transaction defaults (like a default “from” address) are DRY.
 You can specify defaults for an individual instance of a contract, for all instances derived from a contract class, or across all Pudding contracts.
 This makes your code DRY, too.
 * With all of the above, developing on Ethereum gets a whole lot easier.